-You might breathe a sigh of relief when mosquito season is over, but fall has a different pest problem in Canada: ticks.
+There is some relief when mosquito season is over, but fall has a different pest problem in Canada: ticks.
 While young ticks are prevalent in spring, adult ticks are most active in the autumn.
-Ticks, including deer ticks, are on the rise in Alberta in particular, with up to 20% of ticks screened in the province testing positive for Lyme disease.
+Deer ticks are on the rise in Alberta with up to 20% of ticks screened testing positive for Lyme disease.

 Lyme disease is a zoonotic disease, which means it can be contracted by both humans and pets.